Oncology EHR Software

 Sharing and Interoperability

 This is a niche where many role players either work together or at the very least confer with each other about a patient.
 It must be easy to share data with other experts so they can make decisions with all relevant information at hand.

 An important reason for sharing information is research.
 This is a field where a lot of studies constantly take place in the fight to beat cancer.
 Your patients’ data can help the cause, but only if researchers can access it in a useful format.
 A quality EHR will ensure this interoperability.

 Easy Post Treatment Care

-An oncology focused EHR helps you design the follow up plan and also allows you to share it with others.
-Perhaps rehabilitation or follow up procedures will happen at other facilities and your oncology EHR can ensure everyone works together as a well informed team.
+An oncology EHR software helps you design the follow-up plan and also allows you to share it with others.
+Perhaps rehabilitation or follow-up procedures will happen at other facilities and your oncology EHR can ensure everyone works together as a well-informed team.